pradeepcep/qwaver/README.md

 * For parameters set maximum and minimum and numeric values
 * pre-populate for a new database two queries: list public tables, list columns given a table name
 * list users in an organization
-* automatically add "admin" to new organizations
 * automatically add a limit to every query
-* login via google, github, linkedin
-* query model: parent (if the query is spawned); original (if the query is modified)
-* editing a query actually deactivates the original query and makes a new query
 * pretty API urls: qwaver.io/api/org-slug/query-name-slug

 #### Issues: